Logo

 Overview of the Everest Mani Rimdu Festival Trek

-Everest trekking is not only famous for high mountains views and vistas it is also famous for festival trip, Everest Mani Rimdu festival is one of the most interesting High Himalayan Buddhist festivals observed every year, it is celebrating in Tengboche monastery it is an old Buddhist monastery located in Everest region of Nepal.
+Everest trekking is not only famous for its towering mountains and breathtaking vistas, but also for its cultural festivals.
+The Everest Mani Rimdu Festival is one of the most fascinating High Himalayan Buddhist festivals, observed every year at Tengboche Monastery, an ancient Buddhist monastery located in the Everest region of Nepal.

-In Tengboche the Mani Rimdu is performed usually between mid-October and mid-November, the date of the Mani Rimdu festival is fixed according to the Tibetan Lunar calendar and announces the Mani Rimdu festival dates by the head of Tyangboche (Tengboche) Monastery Lama.
+In Tengboche, Mani Rimdu is usually performed between mid-October and mid-November.
+The festival is celebrated according to the Tibetan lunar calendar, usually in the ninth Tibetan month, and the exact dates are announced each year by the head lama of Tengboche Monastery.

 Highlights of the Everest Mani Rimdu Festival Trek